openstack/manila/doc/source/devref/driver_requirements.rst

-If :term:`DHSS` = false mode is used, then drivers may implement a function that supports reading existing shares in the backend that were not created by Manila.
-After the previously existing share is registered in Manila, it is completely controlled by Manila and should not be handled externally anymore.
+If :term:`DHSS` = false mode is used, then drivers may implement a function that supports reading existing shares in the backend that were not created by manila.
+After the previously existing share is registered in manila, it is completely controlled by manila and should not be handled externally anymore.
-Additionally, a function that de-registers such shares from Manila but do not delete from backend may also be supported.
+Additionally, a function that de-registers such shares from manila but do not delete from backend may also be supported.

 Share shrinking